Successful marketing is about more than tracking analytics, building a social following, and getting traffic on websites.

 You should also work to connect with your audience when they come to you.
 With the availability of brands online, most customers expect quick responses when they inquire online.
-Be sure to pay attention to questions, comments and feedback to you about your business, so you can get an idea of the problems your audience is experiencing.
+Be sure to pay attention to questions, comments, and feedback about your business, so you can get an idea of the problems your audience is experiencing.

 If you’re not getting the answers you need from social listening, don’t be afraid to ask your customers directly.
 Surveys provide you with opinions and insights that you may not have otherwise, and they’re easy for customers to participate in.

 Keep in mind a few things, such as: